 First Responder to Paramedic Overview

-The next level is now called Advanced EMT but will still be recognized by the State of Tennessee as EMT-IV.
-This designation will change sometime in 2013 or 2014.
+The next level is now called EMT.
 EMT is an abbreviation that means "Emergency Medical Technician."
-The "IV" is an abbreviation that means "Intravenous Therapy", not "4".
-It is the second level a person may earn to enter pre-hospital medicine.
-However, it is the minimum level a Tennessee resident needs if they plan to work on an ambulance.
+It is the first licensure level a person may earn to enter pre-hospital medicine.
+However, the EMT level of licensure cannot work on an ambulance.
+If that is the career choice then the Advanced EMT course must be taken.

 EMTs were originally trained to work on ambulances and fire departments.
 However, in the last few years more and more are working in clinics and emergency departments at hospitals.
 It is a very exciting and rewarding career, but is also very demanding mentally and physically.

-To become an EMT requires 8 months of training.
-There is time spent in the clinical setting with an ambulance service and in the hospital emergency department.
+To become an EMT requires 7 months of training.
+There is time spent in the clinical setting with an ambulance service.
 At the end of the course the graduate will take a comprehensive test that is given by the National Registry for EMTs.
-Upon successfully passing that test, the State of Tennessee Division of EMS will issue a license as an EMT-IV.
+Upon successfully passing that test, the State of Tennessee Office of EMS will issue a license as an EMT.

 The highest level a person may achieve in pre-hospital medicine is called Paramedic.
 The original name of this license was called EMT-Advanced, but so many used the term paramedic that it became the norm.
-To become a Paramedic requires the person to be licensed as an EMT-IV first.
-A person may go from EMT-IV right into training to be a Paramedic, but it is not always advisable since that person may not understand what pre-hospital healthcare is all about.
+To become a Paramedic requires the person to be licensed as an Advanced EMT first.
+A person may go from Advanced EMT right into training to be a Paramedic without any pre-hospital experience, but it is not always advisable since that person may not understand what pre-hospital healthcare is all about.
 The job market for Paramedics is quite large and more opportunities arise all the time.

-To become a Paramedic requires 11 months of training after the EMT-IV course.
+To become a Paramedic requires 11 months of training after the Advanced EMT course.
 The clinical portion of this course is very extensive.
 Clinical is conducted at several ambulance services and various departments in the hospital.
 Advanced skills such as intubation and cardiac monitoring are taught in this course.